Innovation is Essential to Achieve Wellbeing

 The MHSA’s Innovation component responds to the high costs and profound suffering associated with unaddressed mental health needs and the limitations of current services on those adverse outcomes.

-The Governor and the Legislature directed the Commission to first focus the Incubator on reducing criminal justice involvement among individuals with unmet mental health needs.
+The Governor and the Legislature directed the Commission to focus the Incubator on reducing criminal justice involvement among individuals with unmet mental health needs.

 Five multi-county collaboratives are exploring ways to prevent or reduce justice involvement among clients.
 A sixth project is exploring ways the Commission can better support innovation in the counties.